SEE THE UNSEEN: 36,000 MICHIGAN HOMELESS YOUTH

 More on What’s at Stake for Michigan Children and Youth Experiencing Homelessness

-🔍 Use this tool to find out if your Representative is on the House Government Operations Committee.
+🔍 Use this tool to find out who your State Representative is

 Use our ☎️ phone script and 🧑💻 email template below!